AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/batch-configuration.md

 # Batch configuration {#batch-configuration}

-Destination SDK supports a flexible set of features which you can configure according to your integration needs.
-Among these features is the option to customize the exported file names and to configure the export schedule according to user preference.
+Use the batch configuration options in Destination SDK to allow users to customize the exported file names and to configure the export schedule according to their preference.

 When you create file-based destinations through Destination SDK, you can configure default file naming and export schedules, or you can give users the option to configure these settings from the Platform UI.
 For instance, you can configure behaviors such as: